newandyc/newandyc.github.io/_pages/about.md

 I am an associate professor and the director of the Networks & Control Group, Sun Yat-sen University, ShenZhen, China.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, China, and Delft University of Technology, the Netherlands.

-My current research interest includes robust & learning control, observer design with applications, electrostatic suspension control, distributed network coordination, and cooperative pointing control.
+My current research interest includes robust & learning control, observer design with applications, electrostatic suspension control, and distributed network coordination (in particular, cooperative pointing control).

 ***Postdoc openings are always available largely in networks and control !***